 Section 4.07.
 Additional Amounts. (a) All payments and deliveries made by, or on behalf of, the Company or any successor to the Company under or with respect to this Indenture and the Notes, including, but not limited to, payments of principal (including, if applicable, the Repurchase Price, Tax Redemption Price and the Fundamental Change Repurchase Price), payments of interest and deliveries of ADSs (together with payment of cash in lieu of any fractional ADS) upon conversion of the Notes, shall be made without withholding or deduction for, or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature imposed or levied by or within any jurisdiction in which the Company or any successor to the Company is, for tax purposes, organized or resident or doing business (a "Taxing Jurisdiction") or through which payment is made or deemed made (or any political subdivision or taxing authority thereof or therein) (together with each Taxing Jurisdiction, each, as applicable, a "Relevant Taxing Jurisdiction"), unless such withholding or deduction is required by law or by regulation or governmental policy having the force of law.
 The Trustee shall be entitled to make any withholding or deduction pursuant to an agreement described in Section 1471(b) of the Code or otherwise imposed pursuant to Sections 1471 through 1474 of the Code and any regulations or agreements thereunder or official interpretations thereof.
 The Company will provide the Trustee with sufficient information so as to enable the Trustee to determine whether or not it is obliged to make such a withholding or deduction.
-In the event that any such withholding or deduction is so required, the Company or any successor to the Company shall pay to each beneficial owner such additional amounts (" Additional Amounts") as may be necessary to ensure that the net amount received by the beneficial owner after such withholding or deduction (and after deducting any taxes on the Additional Amounts) shall equal the amounts that would have been received by such beneficial owner had no such withholding or deduction been required; provided that that no Additional Amounts shall be payable:
+In the event that any such withholding or deduction is so required, the Company or any successor to the Company shall pay to each beneficial owner such additional amounts ("Additional Amounts") as may be necessary to ensure that the net amount received by the beneficial owner after such withholding or deduction (and after deduction been required; provided that that no Additional Amounts shall be p

-- (i) for or on account of: - (A) any tax, duty, assessment or other governmental charge that would not have been imposed but for: - (1) the existence of any present or former connection between the Holder or beneficial owner of such Note and the Relevant Taxing Jurisdiction, other than merely holding such Note or the receipt of payments thereunder, including, without limitation, such Holder or beneficial owner being or having been a national, domiciliary or resident of such Relevant Taxing Jurisdiction or treated as a resident thereof or being or having been physically present or engaged in a trade or business therein or having or having had a permanent establishment therein:
+- (i) for or on account of: - (A) any tax, duty, assessment or other governmental charge that would not have been imposed but for: - (1) the existence of any present or former connection between the Holder or beneficial owner of such Note and the Relevant Taxing Jurisdiction, other than merely holding such Note or the receipt of payments thereunder, including, without limitation, such Holder or beneficial owner being or having been a national, domiciliary or resident of such Relevant Taxing Jurisdiction or treated as a resident thereof or being or having been physically present or engaged in a trade or business therein or having or having had a permanent establishment therein;